m0xsec/dailybytes/content/posts/arch/index.md

 ```

 You should see your TPM listed in the output, similar to what is shown above.
-Assuming that looks good, you will now want to enroll your TPM to one of your keyslots on your LUKS volume, in my case that is parition 2:
+Assuming that looks good, you will now want to enroll your TPM to one of your key slots on your LUKS volume, in my case that is partition 2:
 ```
 $ systemd-cryptenroll --tpm2-device=auto --tpm2-pcrs=0,7 /dev/nvme1n1p2
 ```